gv673174-cloud/weather-app/README.md

 <h1>🌦️ Weather App</h1>

-A simple and responsive Weather Web Application that allows users to check real-time weather information for any city.
+<p>A simple and responsive Weather Web Application that allows users to check real-time weather information for any city.</p>

 🚀 Features
 1.🌍 Search weather by city name